fedbiomed/fedbiomed/CODING_RULES.md

       ...
     ```

-  - can separate FedbiomedError and other exceptions when possible/meaningful
+  - can separate FedbiomedError and other exceptions when possible/meaningful to take distinct actions

     Can do:
     ```